archimatetool/archi-scripting-plugin/README.md

 ﻿# Archi Scripting Plug-in

 ## What is this?
 This is an extension to Archi that allows scripting of tasks using the JavaScript language.

-It's a work in progress.
+>Read [official announcement](https://blog.archimatetool.com/2018/07/02/jarchi/) for more information about binary distribution and license.

 ## How to use it
 Binaries will be made available separately.